madsborup/madsborup/content/projects/bylandskaber.md

 fun: true
 ---

-Bylandskaber was a small project I did using public, open-source data to built small decorative miniatures of Copenhagen.
+Bylandskaber was a small project I did using public, open-source data to built small decorative cityscapes of Copenhagen.
 Involved lots of work in Rhino 3D, cleaning 3D-models, and failed prints.

 ![](/media/projects/bylandskaber/model.png)